FluBBaOfWard/WSCpuTest/README.md

 }

 ## Controls:
 Use WS X1-X4 to navigate the menus.
-A to select, B to go back.
+A to select/continue, B to go back/cancel.

 ## Credits: